Placeholders and wildcards

 Wildcards and placeholders

-To make a more general-purpose rule we need placeholders and wildcards.
+To make a rule that can process more than one possible input file we need placeholders and wildcards.
 Here is a new rule that will count the sequences in any of the .fq files.

 # New generic read counter